 Bowmanville Schools

-This neighbourhood has great secondary schools, elementary special programs, and secondary special programs.
-There are 19 public schools, 7 Catholic schools, 4 private schools, and 1 alternative/special school serving this neighbourhood.
-The special programs offered at local schools include French Immersion, International Baccalaureate, Advanced Placement, Montessori, and Christian.
+Bowmanville has great secondary schools, elementary special programs, and secondary special programs.
+There are 19 public schools, 7 Catholic schools, 4 private schools, and 1 alternative/special school serving Bowmanville.
+The special programs offered at local schools include French Immersion, Advanced Placement, International Baccalaureate, Montessori, and Christian.

 Public Schools